FossPulchowk/Docs/README.md

 Docs
 ====

-This repo will contain various information about Foss community in pulchowk
+This repo will contain various information about FOSS community of Pulchowk Engineering Campus.